Tuskiurhil/HashCalc/README.md

 The planned features are in no particular order

-* Ability to select mutiple files
+* Ability to select mutiple files (and show possible Hash Collisions!)
-* Ability to select an entire directory
+* Ability to select an entire directory (and show possible Hash Collisions!)
 * Ability to select which Hashsums to calculate
+* Turn Script into an Executable/Program for ease-of-use and no longer needing a Terminal